litl/rauth/README.markdown

 The Sphinx-compiled documentation is available here: [http://packages.python.org/rauth/](http://packages.python.org/rauth/)

+## Contribution

+Anyone who would like to contribute to the project is more than welcome.
+Basically there's just a few steps to getting started:

+    1. Fork this repo
+    2. Make your changes and write a test for them
+    3. Add yourself to the AUTHORS file and submit a pull request!

+Note: it's important that the code base remain well-tested so to this end it's generaly advisable to include a unit test.
+To make sure that we retain 100% coverage run `python setup.py test` before making a pull request.
+You'll need to make sure you have pep8, coverage, and nose installed; `pip install pep8 coverage nose`.

 ## Copyright and License

 Rauth is Copyright (c) 2012 litl, LLC and licensed under the MIT license.